nextflow-io/nextflow/docs/workflow.md

 The following options are available:

 `header`
-: When `true`, the keys of the first record are used as the column names (default: `true`).
+: When `true`, the keys of the first record are used as the column names (default: `false`).
 Can also be a list of column names.

 `mapper`
 : Closure which defines how to transform each published value into a CSV record.
 The closure should return a list or map.
 By default, no transformation is applied.

+`path`
+: The name of the index file relative to the target path (required).

 `sep`
 : The character used to separate values (default: `','`).